dthtien/pr-status-monitor/README.md

 ## Permissions Required
 - `issues: write` - To post comments and create summary issues
-- `pull-requests: read` - To fetch PR data
+- `pull-requests: read` - To fetch PR data.
+Set it to `write` if you want to automatically assign PRs
 - `checks: read` - To check CI/CD status
 - `contents: read` - To access repository information